 Steel is definitely the ideal choice because it retains heat really well and is extremely durable.
 Most grills use this material too, so it’s not hard to find.

 Some grill and smoker products also use other types of material such as ceramic.
 The reason behind that is although it’s not as heavy-duty as steel, it’s better at keeping the juices in the meat because steel can get very hot and thus dry out the food.

 But despite using a ceramic shell, the components such as the burners and cooking grids should be made of steel - like the Primo product we’ve listed above.

 In the end, it doesn’t matter what type of grill you’re buying - a gas grill, charcoal grill, a kamado grill - you want it to be durable regardless.

 Having a temperature control functions is one of the most important features a grill should have.
+Brands like Rec Tec and Camp Chef highlight the importance of temp control in their products, as well.
 Your grill and smoker combo should definitely have a thermometer and temperature options.
 This would make it easy to cook and smoke dishes at their ideal temperature.

 Gas grills have knobs that are easy to turn so you have temperature control over each burner.
 If you have two burners, each of them can be set at a different temperature so you can grill different types of food in a separate heat zone.